sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

    - HR Round

-   Chronology me differ from company to company, some take HR round before technical.
+   Chronology may differ from company to company, some take HR round before technical.

    Also, some MNCs take Chief Technical Officer round (CTO) after all of the above rounds.